wdrammeh/utg-student-dashboard/README.md

 or matriculation number.
 Dashboard may halt build, if such details are missing, or not readable somehow.

-The good news is that, all these, if occurred, can be fixed at any point in time, because even after launching, Dashboard effortlessly re-indexes user's resources at every successful login.
+The good news is that, all of these, if occurred, can be fixed at any point in time, because even after launching, Dashboard effortlessly re-indexes user's resources at every successful login.